Saturday, 18 July 2009

 You cradled your first grandchild when she was brought home after spending 40 days in a glass.
 Lovingly and patiently you fed her, bathed her, changed her diapers, kept her safe and warm in your embrace every night; nurtured, taught and disciplined her with love, as you did your own children;

 You were the revered matriach who held the family together and were always larger than life, setting examples for your children and their children.
-You fulfilled your role as woman, wife, mother and grandmother with dignity, and took on life's challenges with great resilience, tenacity, perseverence and determination even in your last day;
+You fulfilled your role as woman, wife, mother and grandmother with dignity, and took on life's challenges with great resilience, tenacity, perseverance and determination even in your last day;

-You imparted in us great values and principles that you firmly upheld and virtues that each of us (most of the time) fall short of but strive to emulate; your big-heartedness and kindness through your words, deeds and thoughts touched many lives, and your quick-mindedness, tact and wisdom never failed to astound those that crossed path with you;
+You imparted in us great values and principles that you firmly upheld and virtues that each of us (most of the time) fall short of but strive to emulate; your bigheartedness and kindness through your words, deeds and thoughts touched many lives, and your quick-mindedness, tact and wisdom never failed to astound those that crossed path with you;

 Po Po dearest, the pain of losing you and the grief in my heart are beyond words.
 A loss so great and deep that transcends understanding; I never told you this - I dreamt of your death many times and each time, I woke up with tears streaming down my cheeks.
 I never failed to ask God not to take you home till I am ready but I guess I'd never be ready.
-I had to let God do His will.
+I had to let Him do His will.

 Friday, 15 May 2009